Jonhvmp/docker-pilot/docs/faq.md

 ### Q: Is Docker Pilot free to use?

 **A:** Yes!
-Docker Pilot is open source under the MIT License, free for both personal and commercial use.
+Docker Pilot is open source under the ISC License, free for both personal and commercial use.

 ### Q: Can I use Docker Pilot in production?